 Migratory Bird Hunting Regulations

-Special regulations consist of framework regulations that are applied on a small scale.
-These consist of split seasons, zones, and special seasons.
-States have been allowed to divide their hunting period for most species and groups of birds into two or sometimes three nonconsecutive segments in order to take advantage of species-specific peaks of abundance.
+Special regulations are those used to either increase or decrease hunting pressure on certain species or groups, or to distribute hunting opportunities equitably across regional scales.
+These consist of split seasons, zones, special seasons, and special management units.
+States have been allowed to divide their total hunting days (i.e., "split" their season) for some species and groups of birds into two or sometimes three nonconsecutive segments in order to take advantage of species-specific peaks of abundance.
 Zoning is the establishment of independent seasons in two or more areas (zones) within a state for the purpose of providing more equitable distribution of harvest opportunity for hunters throughout the state.
 Generally, special seasons focus on those species considered to be more lightly utilized than others.
-Special seasons are usually, but not always, in addition to the regular season.
-Special seasons currently exist for some teal, Wood Duck, sea duck, and resident Canada Goose populations.
+Special season hunting days are usually, although not always, in addition to the regular season, but the total number of days hunted in both regular and special seasons combined cannot exceed the 107-day limit.
+Special seasons currently exist for some teal, wood duck, sea duck, and resident Canada goose populations.

 In some cases, permits are effective regulatory mechanisms for restricting the harvest of species and populations to no more than a certain amount.
 Permits often are used to manage harvests of swans, sandhill cranes, and some Canada goose populations where tighter control of the harvest is necessary.